ellisonleao/sharer.js/CONTRIBUTING.md

 Contributing to sharer.js
 =========================

-It's so nice you want to contribute with our lib!
+It's so nice you want to contribute to our library!
 But we still need to keep some rules in order to make the development on sync.

 A good development cycle can be described as the following: